eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 ## Application

-Based on the query parameters described below, it chooses an appropriate GitHub project template.
+Based on the query parameters described below, it chooses an appropriate GitHub project template, and returns the URL to the template repository.

 ### Request